KratosMultiphysics/Kratos/INSTALL.md

         * [Download Boost](http://www.boost.org/users/download/)

-        Extract boost, and note the path as it will be needed in the configure stage to set the `-DBOOST_ROOT` variable.
+        Extract boost, and note the path as it will be needed in the configure stage to set the environmental variable `BOOST_ROOT`.

 ### Specific Application Dependencies